There are more bacteria in and on your body than there are the tissue cells. Let that sink in...

 Good bacteria stop the bad bacteria and fungi getting onto and into our skin.
 They do this in two ways; one by just taking up space that these unhelpful organisms can inhabit and two by actually producing antimicrobial compound that kill off bad bacteria.

-The other thing that commensal and mutualistic bacteria do is to stimulate the skin’s own immune system helping prevent bacterial and fungal infections.
+The other thing that commensal and mutualistic bacteria do is to stimulate the skin’s own immune system to produce antibodies that attack the bad guys.

 There is even some evidence that a strain of bacteria could help prevent skin cancer.
 The same molecules that they use to ward off bad bacteria could also slow down the reproduction of cancerous cells.